- chap 25

 - Ch.
 26-28

-We have already read the first parable with chapter 24.
-Present in this parable are themes which are continued with the two in this chapter: there is the theme of being wise and sensible (24,45; 25,2.15) and there is also the long delay of the return (24,50; 25,5.19).
+Thus we have already read the first of the three parables with chapter 24.
+Present in the parable of the slave were themes which are continued with the two parables of this chapter: there is the theme of being wise and sensible (24,45; 25,2.15) and there is also the long delay of the return (24,48; 25,5.19).

-We can therefore read each story in turn on its own page:
+We can therefore read each story of the chapter on its own page:

 25,14-30: The parable of the talents